 In fact, only one VPN service on the market can currently also give you a spoofed GPS location, and surprisingly it’s also the best cheap VPN available – Surfshark.
 Available for just $2.49 a month, Surfshark offers massive value for money, and this Pokémon GO GPS spoofing feature is another string to its bow.

 Although this feature is currently only available on Android devices, Surfshark has a dedicated GPS spoofing feature that can trick Pokémon GO into thinking you're somewhere you're not.
-That means you'll be able to access different Pokémon, Pokéstops, and gyms.
+That means you'll be able to access different Pokémon, Pokéstops, and gyms – even if they're on the other side of the world.

 If you're in a rural area or just want some variety, you're bound to be tempted to see what other users elsewhere can access.
 So, here we’ll run down step by step how to activate GPS spoofing with a VPN (Surfshark and others) for Pokémon GO, and then give you some more ideas on how to make use of it.

-How to spoof your Pokémon GO location with Surfshark
+How to spoof your location on Pokémon GO

 Please note: There have been reports of users also having to install the BlueStacks emulator to access Pokémon GO.
 This is due to the fact that on some devices the System Location must be changed as well.
 If you struggle with these steps without an emulator, try again when using BlueStacks.